The more tattoos, the better.

 (he/him)

-• My dog’s name is Bruce Wayne, after Batman, who's been my fav superhero since I was a kid.
+• I have a Boston Terrier named Bruce Wayne after Batman, who's always been my fav superhero.
 Also, Christian Bale was the best Batman.
 Fight me.

 How I Got Here